leerob/react2025/docs/docs/setting-up-firebase.md

 1. Underneath the **Sign-in providers**, click **Add domain**.
 1. Enter in the production URL for your application (e.g. fastfeedback.io)
+1. Enter in the URL for your Vercel preview deploys -> `now.sh`
 1. Click **Add**.

 #### Create GitHub OAuth App